mngugi/WebDev/README.md

 ## 📜 License
 This project is licensed under the MIT License.

-## 🌟 Acknowledgments
-- Inspired by secondary school mathematics curricula worldwide.
-- Content carefully compiled and reviewed for accuracy.

-> "Pure mathematics is, in its way, the poetry of logical ideas."
-> — Albert Einstein

 > *"Code is like humor.
 When you have to explain it, it’s bad."* — Cory House
 ***